-For the period ended 31 December 2018 the following expenditure commitments were incurred.
+For the period ended 31 March 2019 the following expenditure commitments exist.

-Australia - Beetaloo Sub-basin, Northern Territory, Australia
+Australia - Beetaloo Sub-Basin, Northern Territory, Australia

 The Group planned a 9 well drilling programme which commenced in 2015 with its farm-out partners.
 The details were as follows: